neurodata/lol/README.md

 install.packages(c('ggplot2', 'abind', 'irlba', 'knitr', 'rmarkdown', 'latex2exp', 'MASS', 'randomForest'))
 ```

-which will install in about 30 seconds on a recommended machine.
+which will install in about 30 seconds on a machine with the recommended specs.

 The `lolR` package functions with all packages in their latest versions as they appear on `CRAN` on December 13, 2017.
 Users can check [CRAN snapshot](https://mran.microsoft.com/timemachine/) for details.
 The versions of software are, specifically:
 ```